IQ2i/data-importer/README.md

 );
 ```

-It is possible to create your own archiver, you just must implements the [ArchiverInterface](Archiver/ArchiverInterface.php)
+It is possible to create your own archiver by implementing the [ArchiverInterface](Archiver/ArchiverInterface.php)

 ## Issues and feature requests